vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     - Photon v3 Kubernetes v1.24.9 OVA and/or
     - Ubuntu 2004 Kubernetes v1.24.9 OVA

-**Note**: You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions."
+**Note**: You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.<p>
+**Note**: In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
+For more information, see [KB article](https://kb.vmware.com/s/article/83623).
 **Resource Pools and VM Folders:**

 The sample entries of the resource pools and folders that need to be created are as follows.